-Legendary Florida State coach Bobby Bowden dies at 91
+Bobby Bowden, led Florida State football dynasty, dies at 91

-Bobby Bowden, the folksy Hall of Fame coach who won 377 games and built Florida State into one of college football’s great dynasties with two national championships, has died.
+Bobby Bowden, the folksy Hall of Fame coach who built Florida State into an unprecedented college football dynasty, has died.
 He was 91.

-Bobby’s son, Terry, confirmed to The Associated Press that his father died at home surrounded by family early Sunday morning.
-Florida State also announced the news on social media.
+Bobby’s son, Terry, confirmed to The Associated Press that his father died at home in Tallahassee, Florida, surrounded by family early Sunday morning.

 “It was truly peaceful,” Terry Bowden said in a text message to AP.